ceels/Rails-Camp-26/README.md

 Vline run several services a day that stop in Kyneton.
 The campsite is about 10 minutes drive from the station.

 ## Venue
-We will be staying at the beautiful [Campaspe Downs Camp] (http://www.pgladventurecamps.com.au/campaspe/), ten minutes drive from Kyneton.
+We will be staying at the beautiful [Campaspe Downs Camp](http://www.pgladventurecamps.com.au/campaspe/), ten minutes drive from Kyneton.

 ## Food
 We have some plans for some excellent food options from local providers!